-A total of 34 vegetation surveys (transects located throughout the breeding, feeding and general Buffer area; Table 2) were performed to infer availability and phenology of critical feeding grasses.
+A total of 34 vegetation surveys (transects located throughout the breeding, feeding and general Buffer area) were performed to infer availability and phenology of critical feeding grasses.

-No fires (or fire damage) were recorded in any of the surveyed areas between September 2013 and March 2014.
+No fires (or fire damage) were recorded in any of the surveyed areas between September 2014 and March 2015.

-At the initiation of the vegetation transects (September 2013), there was evidence of cattle and grazing damage.
+There was limited cattle and grazing damage.
 Table 3 shows the proportion (%) of vegetation transects displaying different levels of grazing damages during the surveys.
-In later surveys, however, although there was evidence of low and patchy grazing damage, the intensity had reduced substantially (Table 3).
-In particular, no 'extreme' or 'high' grazing pressures were located in any of the surveys and habitats.
+Only low and patchy grazing damage were observed (no 'extreme' or 'high' grazing pressures were located in any of the surveys and habitats).

-Figure 1.
+Figure 2.
 Percentage of vegetation transects showing the intensity of grazing damage observed at the different survey times (1 = September; 2 = November; 3 = January; 4 = March).

-However, the severity of grazing pressure has substantially decreased compared to previous surveys (Table 4).
-Although cattle are regularly seen and evidence of grazing is present, the number of cattle is substantially lower than recorded in previous years.
+The severity of grazing pressure has substantially decreased compared to previous surveys (Table 3).
+Although cattle are occasionally sighted and there is limited evidence of grazing is present, the number of cattle is substantially lower than recorded in previous years.